UCR-Robotics/UCR-Robotics/docs/intro_ros.rst

 The code for ``Subscriber`` is similar to ``Publisher``.
 The main difference is the ``Subscriber`` will call a ``callback`` function when new messages are received.
 Note that the ``callback`` is a void function, i.e. it can't return anything.
 So if we want to utilize the received message, we will introduce the Python ``Classes``.
-It provides a means of bundling data and functionality togther.
+It provides a means of bundling data and functionality together.
 Here we will give a simple example to show how to combine ``Publisher`` with ``Subscriber`` and how to commit data collected in ``callback`` function through the script.
 (Note the code here is only for explaining the usage but make no sense in terms of control.)